 - Focus on one idea per photo only.
 Conveying too many ideas at once might be overwhelming for your visitors.

-- Avoid selling words like “Buy Now” or “Get it here” or those that sounds over sales-y.
+- Avoid selling words like “Buy Now” or “Get it here” or those that sound over sales-y.
 Instead, focus on a problem and offer a solution like “Flowers for events and the home, we got it all here”.

 Cover Photos for eCommerce